 The ultimate guide to visiting 5 Terre National Park

 Cinque Terre National Park is one of the most famous spots in Italy and a Unesco World Heritage site since 1997.
-Located in the north-west of Italy, along the rocky and jagged coast of the Riviera di Levante in Liguria, this fascinating and unspoiled place boasts wonderful landscapes among lush terraced hills, vineyards and cliffs overlooking the incredibly clear sea.
+Located in the northwest of Italy, along the rocky and jagged coast of the Riviera di Levante in Liguria, this fascinating and unspoiled place boasts wonderful landscapes among lush terraced hills, vineyards, and cliffs overlooking the incredibly clear sea.
 It is also a paradise for outdoor activities lovers as it offers a network of nature trails that connect 5 beautiful villages (the so-called Cinque Terre) in the Park itself.
-Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso, villages perched on the cliffs and with colourful housing built in the typical Ligurian style, will literally leave you speechless.
+Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso, villages perched on the cliffs with colorful housing built in the typical Ligurian style, will literally leave you speechless.

 - WHEN TO GO AND HOW LONG

-The villages of the Cinque Terre can be visited in a whole day, starting early in the morning from Riomaggiore or Monterosso and dedicating to each one maximum 2 hours.
-Our suggestion is absolutely to spend here at least two/three days and calmly visit the villages and its nature trails.
+The Cinque Terre villages can be visited in a whole day, starting early in the morning from Riomaggiore or Monterosso and dedicating to each one maximum of 2 hours.
+Our suggestion is absolutely to spend here at least two/three days and calmly visit the villages and their nature trails.

 - HOW TO REACH 5 TERRE NATIONAL PARK